slatedocs/slate/source/includes/authentication/_apis.md

 Attribute | Required | Description
 --------- | ------- | -----------
-auth | true | parent attribute of api_key and password api_key | true | Unique key assigned to you by your account manager password | true | Unique password assigned to key by your account manager
+auth | true | parent attribute of api_key and password ↳&nbsp;api_key | true | Unique key assigned to you by your account manager ↳&nbsp;password | true | Unique password assigned to key by your account manager